-Stampin' Up! has developed a new stamping tool called the Stamparatus.
-It is different to other stamping devices on the market.
-I will tell you how it is different further down the page, but let me just say this: if you have been looking for a new way to expand your stamping fun, this tool could be what you need!
+Stampin' Up! developed a new stamping tool called the Stamparatus.
+It is different to other stamping devices on the market, and it is about to become very scarce.
+I will tell you how it is different further down the page and a little about what happened to it, but let me just say this: if you have been looking for a new way to expand your stamping fun, this tool could be what you need!

 What Can a Stamparatus Do?

-This new tool does many great things.
+This tool does many great things.
 Among other things, it can help you to

 Make multiple copies of the same images with ease.